 Millions of people’s information is encrypted using SSL security protocols every day.
 So if you see the green lock in your browser, you can rest easy that your banking information is safe.

-South African Online Casino Banking Options
+Comparing SA Online Casino Banking Options

 The online casinos featured on Top Online Casinos are South African Rand Casinos.
 The subject of safety and security will always come up when discussing depositing money into an online casino.
 Rest assured that all the casinos featured on Top Online Casino all take every precaution to protect your banking information.